-Not all psychological and neuropsychological testing is appropriate via telemedicine/telehealth.
-It is incumbent upon the psychologist/psychiatrist to ensure they are selecting and using measures that can be conducted appropriately via telemedicine/telehealth.
+Not all psychological and neuropsychological testing is appropriate via telemedicine/telehealth.It is incumbent upon the psychologist/psychiatrist to ensure they are selecting and using measures that can be conducted appropriately via telemedicine/telehealth.
 There are a variety of measures that could reasonably be administered via telemedicine/telehealth (e.g., interviews, rating scales, surveys, measures of developmental functioning, measures of specific symptom patterns).
-There are other tests that would likely not be suitable for administration in any format other than in-person (e.g., many IQ measures).
+There are other tests that would likely not be suitable for administration inany format other than in-person (e.g., many IQ measures).
 Providers must adhere to all telemedicine/telehealth-related requirements of their professional licensing board.
+Effective May 12, 2023, psychological testing may only be performed through an in-person service delivery method.